top of page

 EXPLORING WELFARE BENEFITS FOR PMDD: A SOCIO-LEGAL FOCUS

-Typically, health benefit claims are paid for health conditions which impact people >50% of the time.
-However, this does not address fluctuating conditons such as PMDD where the detrimental impact of the disorder is present when symptoms resolve.
+Typically, health benefit claims are paid for health conditions that impact people >50% of the time.
+However, this does not address fluctuating conditions such as PMDD where the detrimental impact of the disorder is present when symptoms resolve.

-This project is in the early development stages.
-I'll post an update soon.
-You can also follow me on Twitter and Instagram for other updates!
+We will be recruiting soon.
+Watch this space!
+We'll post an update soon.
+You can also follow on Twitter and Instagram for other updates!

 Home: Projects